 Note: Each observation in the data used to make this table corresponds to a community reporting area (CRA).
 Each community area is manually matched to its closest Seattle Public Library branch.
 Each Seattle Public Library branch is matched to at least one CRA.
-Column 1 shows that the number of books which were recognized by a Mainstream award available in the library branch closest to a given CRA is increasing in the proportion of the CRA population that is White, non-Hispanic.
-Column 2 shows that this relationship is decreasing for books which were recognized by a Diversity award.
-Columns 3 and 4 show these results are robust to including measures of household income for a given CRA.
+We regress the number Mainstream books (columns 1 and 3) and Diversity books (columns 2 and 4) available in a community's library on community characteristics.
 Population demographics are taken from the American Community Survey, 5-year Series 2013-2017 accessed through Seattle's Data Portal.
 Seattle Public Library inventory data as reported on October 1st, 2017 also accessed through Seattle's Data Portal.
 Standard errors are clustered at the library branch level.
-Variables containing percentages are scaled so that potential values range from 0-100. p<0.1; p<0.05; p<0.01
+Variables containing percentages are scaled so that potential values range from 0 - 100. \p<0.1; \\p<0.05; \\\p<0.01

-Table 5.
-Readership by Collection
+TABLE V Readership by Collection